software-trizzey/djazzy-vscode/README.md

 Access these settings by going to `Preferences → Settings → Extensions → Djangoly`.

-## Usage 📖

-1. **Django Project Analysis**: Real-time analysis of your Django code, highlighting deviations from best practices as you type.
-2. **Quick Fixes for Django Issues**: Offers actionable recommendations for quick corrections of Django-specific issues.
-3. **Django N+1 Query Detection**: The extension analyzes your Django code to identify potential N+1 query issues.
-4. **Test Suite Enforcement**: Alerts you to update or create tests following changes in Django views or models.
-5. **JavaScript/TypeScript Support**: Provide linting and best practice suggestions for Python files in your Django project.

-## Pricing 🤑

-Djangoly is currently available for free as part of our Beta program.
-During this period, all features are accessible to all users at no cost, with a daily limit of 200 N+1 query validations per API key.
-We greatly appreciate your feedback and participation in helping us improve the extension.

-As we move towards a full release, we plan to introduce a paid subscription model, which may include higher or unlimited daily validation limits.
-Beta users will be given advance notice of any changes to our pricing structure and may be eligible for special offers.

-## Feedback ✍️

-Your feedback is crucial during this Beta phase!
-We're eager to hear about your experience, suggestions, and any issues you encounter.
-Here's how you can help:

-- **General Feedback**, **Report Bugs**, **Feature Requests**: If you encounter any issues, have an idea for a new feature, or any other feedback, please email us at [support@djangoly.com](mailto:support@djangoly.com).

-Your input directly influences the development of Djangoly.
-Thank you for helping us create a better tool for the Django community!

-## Roadmap 🗺️

-Here's what we're planning for future releases:

-1. **JavaScript/TypeScript Support**: Modern Django projects leverage JavaScript at some point.
-We'll ensure these files align with your conventions.
-2. **Fat Models, Thin Views**: Maintain clean, scalable architecture
-3. **Django REST Framework Support**: Add specific checks and suggestions for DRF best practices.
-4. **Improve N+1 query detection**: There are some levers we can pull to increase the accuracy of this feature.
-5. **Custom Rule Creator**: Allow users to define and share custom rules for their team's specific needs.

-We're always open to suggestions for our roadmap.
-Feel free to contribute your ideas through our feedback channels!

 ## Known Issues & Limitations 🐞

 - **False Positives**: As an MVP undergoing rapid development, Djangoly may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@djangoly.com](mailto:support@djangoly.com).